OpenSmartEnvironment/ose-example-rpi/README.md

 - Pre-alpha stage (insecure and buggy)
 - Unstable API
 - Patchy documentation
-- No test suite
+- Low test coverage (1 %)

 This is not yet a piece of download-and-use software.
 It is important to understand the basic principles covered by the [documentation](http://opensmartenvironment.github.io/doc/).

+However, this software is successfully and continuously used since end of 2013 in one installation running 7 OSE instances spread over several Raspberries, HTPC and notebook.

 ## Platforms
 OSE has the following prerequisites:
-- Node.js (>0.10) running on Debian Jessie and Raspbian
+- Node.js (>0.12) running on Debian Jessie and Raspbian
-- Firefox 37 or newer with Web Components enabled
+- Recent version of Firefox or Chrome browser

 ## Usage

 For the Raspberry Pi example application to work, you need the following prerequisites:
-- Node.js > 0.10, npm, git
+- Node.js > 0.12, npm, git
-- bower<br>
-  `sudo npm install -g bower`

 To install the example application, do the following: